csbg/SplineOmics/docs/reference/cluster_genes_multiomics.md

   gene-level matrices are aligned according to `gene_mode` and concatenated to form the gene-centric feature matrix used to construct the UMAP graph and clustering.

+  When multiple conditions are supplied, many-to-one modalities are processed by pooling all feature-level observations across conditions prior to constructing gene-level pattern signatures.
+This means that the global archetype basis used for feature aggregation is learned jointly across conditions.

+  As a consequence, gene representations from different conditions are expressed in a shared feature space, enabling direct comparison of gene trajectories across conditions.
+Running the function separately for each condition would instead learn independent archetype bases and may therefore produce different gene-level representations for many-to-one modalities.

 - meta: